Imtiaz Dharker: Film

 Dharker is also a video film maker and has written and directed more than a hundred films and audio-visuals, centering on education, reproductive health and shelter for women and children.
 In 1980 she was awarded a Silver Lotus for a short film.

 Art

-An accomplished artist, she has had 11 solo exhibitions of pen-and-ink drawings in India, Hong Kong, USA, UK, and France.
+Dharker has had 11 solo exhibitions of pen-and-ink drawings in India, Hong Kong, USA, UK, and France.
 All her poetry collections contain her drawings.
 She was one of the poet/artists featured in the Poet Slash Artist exhibition curated by poet Lemn Sissay and the art guru Hans Ulrich Obrist for Manchester International Festival 2021, along with Tracey Emin, Lubaina Himid, Precious Okoyomon, Inua Ellams, Jay Bernard, Adonis, Etel Adnan, Anne Boyer, Jimmie Durham, Ibrahim El-Salahi, Renee Gladman, Sky Hopinka, Friederike Mayröcker, Xu Bing, and Gozo Yoshimasu.

-"In classical Chinese, Arabic and Persian poetry, calligraphy connects the verbal and visual in ways that make poetry and art practically the same thing.
-That way of seeing words is remade for today by Imtiaz Dharker in her captivating drawing My Breath.
-Stripes flow magically out of her body into space.
-The lines continue their journey through a second picture, then in the third become words, lines of poetry repeated, repeated, repeated through entire blocks of text.
-It is a perfect illustration of the subtle and mysterious relationship between writing and drawing, seeing and reading.
-Poet Slash Artist, curated by the poet Lemn Sissay and the art guru Hans Ulrich Obrist, probes the mystery of that borderland, and finds what can only be called spirituality.
-The soul, even...
-This exhibition is a manifesto for a new culture, where the hubbub and hype are silenced, and at last we can hear one another think."